School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 The typical Norwegian family is usually very busy during the day (work, school and various activities).
 They generally get together for dinner and enjoy sharing their free time.
 Parents give their teenagers a great deal of freedom.
 Education encourages independence from an early age, and the parent/child relationship is based on mutual trust and respect.

 Daily chores are shared equally between all family members.
-As a fully-fledged member of a Norwegian family, you too will be responsible for certain tasks (such as helping in the kitchen, cleaning, doing the laundry, etc.) and you will have to tidy and clean your room.
+As a full member of a Norwegian family, you will also be responsible for certain tasks (such as helping in the kitchen, cleaning, doing the laundry, etc.) and you will have to tidy and clean your room.

 The local correspondent is an experienced person who selects the host families and stays in regular contact with the students.
 As he or she is able to act quickly in the event of a problem, he or she is your key contact during your stay.